elastic/connectors-ruby/README.md

 ### Where do I report issues with Connectors?
 If something is not working as expected, please open an [issue](https://github.com/elastic/connectors/issues/new).

+##### Official Support Services
+If you have an Elastic subscription, you are entitled to Support services.
+See our welcome page for [working with our support team](https://www.elastic.co/support/welcome).

 ### Where can I go to get help?
 The Workplace Search team at Elastic maintains this library and are happy to help.
 Try posting your question to the [Elastic Workplace Search discuss forums](https://discuss.elastic.co/c/workplace-search).
 Be sure to mention that you're